-- Maximizing physical distance as much as possible when moving through the food service line and while eating (especially indoors). - Consider alternatives to use of group dining areas such as eating in classrooms or outdoors. - Stagger eating times to allow for physical distancing. - Maintain students in cohorts and limit mixing between groups if possible. - Avoiding offering self-serve food options. - Discouraging students from sharing meals. - Encouraging routine cleaning between groups. - Cleaning frequently touched surfaces.
+- Maximizing physical distance as much as possible when moving through the food service line and while eating (especially indoors). - Consider alternatives to use of group dining areas such as eating in classrooms or outdoors. - Stagger eating times to allow for physical distancing. - o Maintain students in cohorts and limit mixing between groups if possible. - Avoiding offering self-serve food options. - Discouraging students from sharing meals. - Encouraging routine cleaning between groups. - Cleaning frequently touched surfaces.
 Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals.
 Given the data regarding COVID-19 transmission, the use of single-use items, such as disposable utensils, is not necessary during meals.

-Identifying opportunities to maximize physical distancing should be prioritized for the following higher-risk scenarios, especially during periods of high community transmission:
+Identifying opportunities to maximize physical distancing should be prioritized for the following higher-risk scenarios, especially during periods of higher-risk scenarios, especially during periods of higher-risk scenarios.

-- In common areas, such as school lobbies and auditoriums. - When masks can't be worn, such as when eating, especially when indoors. - When masks may be removed, such as during outdoor activities. - During indoor activities when increased exhalation occurs, such as singing, shouting, band practice, sports, or exercise.
+- In common areas, such as school lobbies and auditoriums. - When masks can't be worn, such as when eating, especially when indoors. - When masks may be removed, such as during outdoor activities.

+• During indoor activities when increased exhalation occurs, such as singing, shouting, band practice, sports, or exercise.